Maxus94/campers-rent/README.md

 ## Setup on your computer

 1. Clone repository to your computer
-2. npm install Install dependencies
+2. npm install to Install dependencies
-3. npm run dev Start project from local computer
+3. npm run dev to Start project from local computer